Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - EFS Standard

 **Explanation:**
-"Instance Store" is incorrect.
+Instance Store is incorrect.
 Fast, but ephemeral and not designed for sustained transactional IOPS.
-"EBS General Purpose SSD (gp3)" is incorrect.
+EBS General Purpose SSD (gp3) is incorrect.
 Good baseline performance but not highest IOPS.
-"EBS Provisioned IOPS SSD (io2)" is correct. io2 / io2 Block Express provide maximum durability and highest IOPS for databases.
+EBS Provisioned IOPS SSD (io2) is correct. io2 / io2 Block Express provide maximum durability and highest IOPS for databases.
-"EFS Standard" is incorrect.
+EFS Standard is incorrect.
 Distributed filesystem, not block storage for transactional workloads.

 ---